ikymrkw/slidedecks_ja_meti/README.md

 python mklist_resrep.py
 ```

-This will download Excel files from the Web,
+This will download Excel files from the website,
-and save the indices to a single file `resrep.csv`.
+and sort them out to a single index, and save it to the file `resrep.csv`.
 A sample output is in [resrep_FY2019-2023.csv](resrep_FY2019-2023.csv), containing 2,788 entries.

-Note that the current script only reads indices during FY2019-FY2023.
+Note that the current script only reads Excel-format indices during FY2019-FY2023.
 If you want to read those from FY2024 and later, you need to make small changes to the script.
-I think it's not compatible with FY2018 and before, because Gengo (元号) year format is only considered for Reiwa (令和; on and after 2019).
+The script is not compatible with FY2018 and before, because it only supports Reiwa (令和; on and after 2019) as Gengo (元号) year format.

 ## CSV format

 You can easily read the CSV file by `pandas.read_csv()`.
-Note that the first row is for column names.
+Note that the first line is for column names.
 The columns `title`, `consignee`, and `consignor` mostly consist of Japanese characters encoded in UTF-8.

 Columns are: